Mohammed-Nour/NCS_Project/report.md

    - Create a basic incident dashboard in Wazuh for tracking events.

    - Ensure connectivity between Wazuh and other tools (e.g., AbusIPDB, IRIS).

+   - Writing the readme section and overall evaluation of contents and reports.

 2. **Yehia Sobeh:** Integration of AbusIPDB for threat intelligence.